 As an added bonus, you could make some extra money from blogging which you can put towards your debt.
 I made $800 on my blog in January and $1500 on the blog in February, which still blows my mind.
 I’m up to nearly $3,o00 a month right now.

 I track my money using Personal Capital which is a free tool that aggregates all of your credit cards, bank accounts, loans and investments into one dashboard.
 I downloaded the app which is really easy to use.

 My favorite feature is the net worth tracker which gives you an accurate picture of where you stand financially.
 It also tracks your spending so you can see where your problem areas are at the end of the month.

 I recommended signing up for Personal Capital.
 The visual representation of your progress is super motivational.

 Save when you spend.

 I don’t buy anything online without checking to see if I can get cash back on it.
-For example, I sent flowers to my grandmother recently and I was able to get $10 in cash back on the purchase.
+For example, I sent someone flowers recently and I was able to get $10 in cash back on the purchase.

 The cash back program I use is Ebates and it’s free to sign up.

 If you download the Ebates browser tool, you can automatically see when any website you are on offers cash back.
 Most of the major online shopping retailers offer cash back nowadays.